Unread messages

 ---|---|

-filter Type: String Default: n/a | Expression used to filter the results.
-Returns only these unread messages whose properties satisfy the given expression.
-The filter language is defined here. |
+filter Type: String Default: nil | Expression used to filter which channel memberships to include in the results.
+Returns unread message counts only for channels whose membership properties satisfy the given expression.
+The filtering language is defined here. |

 Output